marzhall/kyuu/readme.md

 without it by using the 9p driver in the Linux kernel - notably, this requires root prileges.

-The linux 9 driver command to mount the kyu directory would be:
+The linux 9 driver command to mount the kyuu directory would be:

     sudo mount -t 9p -o tcp,trans=tcp,port=5640 127.0.0.1 $KYUUPATH